Do you know what the biggest killer of perfectly good marriages is? It’s not what most people think.

 People often end perfectly good relationships not because they’re incompatible but because they’ve misunderstood the problem they are facing, and it means similar problems will appear in future relationships for that person.

-You see, it’s not that love disappears.
-It’s that misunderstandings compound.
+You see, it’s not that love disappears; it’s that self-protection takes over because misunderstandings compound.
 Frustrations grow.
-And over time, the foundation of trust and connection erodes until there’s nothing left to hold onto.
+Over time, the foundation of trust and connection erodes until there’s nothing left to hold onto.

-But here’s the kicker: it doesn’t have to be this way for those brave enough to learn.
+But here’s the truth: it doesn’t have to be this way for those brave enough to learn together or on their own.

 How to Save a Marriage From the Brink